rndmcnlly/bddc/README.md

 # Ideas for future improvements

+ * Setup GitHub actions to release an updated binary in response to each update to the repository.
+ * Figure out how nuitka's configuration system works so I can add a rule to embed the `cudd` native library into the final build.
+See: https://nuitka.net/doc/nuitka-package-config.html#dlls
  * Start using semver and keeping track of interesting changes via readme.
  * Investigate source of startup delay.
  * Create an `examples/` folder with usage inspirations.
 Some ideas: